iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <img src="2_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 2 reviews"/>
 </p>

+> The app counts cycling as brisk walking...
+It's just not right.
+Hope it get fixed.<br> :date: __2021-05-17 18:57:09__

+> It does not register brisk walking properly.
+I walk with my daughter both using active 10, mine shows very little brisk walking compared with hers.
+Rubbish.<br> :date: __2021-05-15 15:25:57__

 > Doesn't always work<br> :date: __2021-05-10 20:48:27__

 > Stopped tracking.
 Worked well 1st week but now doesn't track my walking at all.
 Annoying as I walk for an hour and half each day and am interested in seeing how I'm doing<br> :date: __2021-04-26 10:47:44__